Aodh Buidhe Mac an Bhaird: Background and early life

 Mac an Bhaird was born in Tirhugh, County Donegal.
-His father may have been Eoghan Ruadh Mac an Bhaird (Geoffrey), who accompanied the Earl of Tyrconnell into exile in 1607, and was erenagh of Lettermacward, and head of the Tirconnell branch of the ancient family of Mac an Bhaird.
+His father may have been Eoghan Ruadh Mac an Bhaird (Geoffrey), who accompanied the Earl of Tyrconnell into exile in 1607, and was erenagh of Lettermacaward, and head of the Tirconnell branch of the ancient family of Mac an Bhaird.
 The family cultivated literature and filled the office of ollamh or chief historian to the O'Donnells.

 Mac an Bhaird studied for six years in Connacht under a number of masters.
 Among those he named were Oliver Hussy, Henry Hart, Tadhg O hUiginn and Aonghhus Mac Con Midhe.
 In 1607 he left Ireland for Spain, and in January 1612 he entered the Irish Franciscan college at Salamanca, followed by his younger brother, Fearghal, in 1615.
 Here he made the acquaintance of Luke Wadding, under whose guidance he joined the Franciscans in 1616.
 After taking his degrees and receiving ordination, he was sent by the general of the order to lecture on philosophy in Paris, and in 1622 he was appointed lecturer in philosophy at the Irish College of St. Anthony, Louvain.
 On 21 April 1626, he was elected rector of the college.